One of the most popular and arguably the biggest games, Minecraft, is absent from Steam, making it unavailable to play on the Steam Deck.

 There are two simple ways of adding the games to Steam:

 - Go to the “Start Menu” and then select the Games tab from where you can search the Minecraft edition/launcher you want to add, then right-click it and select the Add to Steam option.

 - Alternatively, you can use the Steam app in Desktop mode to add this game.
-Simply open the Steam app, and in the bottom-left corner, there will be an option to Add A Game.
-From here, select the Add a Non-Steam Game option, and you will be given a list of programs on your device.
-From here, you can select the Minecraft edition/launcher you want to add, like PolyMC, and hit the Add Selected Programs button.
+Simply open the Steam app, and there will be an option to Add A Game in the bottom-left corner.
+Select the Add a Non-Steam Game option from here, and you will be given a list of programs on your device.
+You can select the Minecraft edition/launcher you want to add, like PolyMC, and hit the Add Selected Programs button.

 As you can see above, PolyMC is added to the Steam Library grid.
 As it is not an official Steam game, the game tile and internal artwork will all be grey.
 We do have a remedy for this, so if you are looking to fix this, scroll down.
 Once in Gaming Mode, you can find PolyMC in the Non-Steam Games section.

 Adding artwork to Steam for Minecraft is a personal preference and is not a requirement.
 However, it provides professionalism, and you can spot it more easily in your library.
 There are 4 types of artwork that you will have to add.
 For this, you need to first visit SteamGridDB.com and search for Minecraft Java Edition.
 From here, you must download one picture of your choice from each of the Grids, Heroes, Logos, and Icon categories (seen at the top of the page).

 Once you have the pictures, you can go ahead and add each of the 4 artworks to their respective locations:

 - Grids: Locate the PolyMC tile in Steam Library and right-click on it and select Manage->Set Custom Artwork then upload the Grid category picture you downloaded from SteamGridDB.